-We conducted our audit in accordance with International Standards on Auditing (ISAs).
-Our responsibilities under those standards are further described in the Auditors' Responsibility for the Audit of the Financial Statements section of our report.
+We conducted our audit in accordance with Law of Ukraine "On Audit of Financial Statements and Audit Activity" and International Standards on Auditing (ISAs).
+Our responsibilities under those law and standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statement section of our report.

-We are independent of the STCU in accordance with the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards) (IESBA Code).
-We have also fulfilled our other professional ethics responsibilities and objectivity requirements in accordance with the IESBA Code.
+We are independent of the STCU in accordance with International Ethic Standards Board for Accountants' Code of Ethics for Professional Accountants ("ESBA Code") together with the ethical requirements that are relevant to our audit of the financial statement in Ukraine, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the ESBA Code.